Abacus Belsize Primary – a free school providing the next chapter in Belsize’s education and in the community it serves

 offering affordable flexible business enterprise space for local small businesses and start-ups.

-* Of the 90 children who started their education at Abacus in 2017, 2018, and again in this coming September’s intake, all are from our Belsize catchment area with the exception of a handful who are siblings of children already at the school.
+* Of the 120 children who started their education at Abacus in 2017, 2018 and 2019, and those we anticipate joining us in this year's intake, all are from our Belsize catchment area with the exception of a small number who are siblings of children already at the school.

 A new home closer to the community it serves